-The life of an attorney may seem glamorous to those on the outside, but as Boone High School Law Magnet students learned, the reality is a little bit different.
-Dellecker Wilson King McKenna Ruffier & Sos, LLP’s own Bill Tonelli recently met with a group of Boone students as part of the Law & Government Explorers Club Post #450 where he discussed the reality of a career as a personal injury attorney.
+The life of an attorney may seem glamorous to those on the outside.
+Boone High School Law Magnet students learned the reality is a little bit different.
+Dellecker, Wilson, King, McKenna, Ruffier, and Sos, LLP’s own Bill Tonelli recently met with a group of Boone students as part of the Law & Government Explorers Club Post #450.Here he discussed the reality of a career as a personal injury attorney.

-Below is an excerpt of Bill’s discussion with the students.
+Below is an interview with Bill about his discussion with the students.

 Q&A With Boone High School Law Magnet Students